The Real Reason You Struggle with Estimating Work

 You’re not a wizard.
 You’re a developer.

-You can get better, but only if the system respects reality.
+You can improve, but only if the system reflects reality.

 Estimating is hard because the system is rigged, not because you suck